gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 Writing the minimum amount of bug free code to satisfy the clients requirements is hard, really hard.

-Every line of code written by a developer has the potential to introduce new bugs into the system, every method composed has the potential to veer away from the customer requirements and every design pattern introduced has the potential to add un-needed complexity.
+Every line of code written by a developer has the potential to introduce new bugs into the system, every method composed has the potential to veer away from the customer requirements and every design pattern introduced has the potential to add unneeded complexity.
 Add to this that there are many solutions to any given software problem and that developers come with their own set of flaws and you quickly see the cocktail of complexity emerging.
-No wonder then why ~65% of software projects undertaken fail (note that the developer isn't the sole reason for this failure rate, but is definitely apart of it).
+No wonder then why ~65% of software projects undertaken fail (note that the developer isn't the sole reason for this failure rate, but is definitely part of it).

 It is for these reasons we use TDD.
 TDD provides an assurance that bare back development does not, and it's not just as developers that we see the benefits.
 The benefits that we have found from practising TDD are as follows: